kingsdigitallab/alice-thornton/frontend/posts/news/2023-05-29-partial-release-book-of-remembrances.md

 ---
-title: "Digital Edition: Partial Release – the First Twenty-Two Pages of a Book of Remembrances"
+title: "Digital Edition: Partial Release – the First 22 Pages of a Book of Remembrances"
 feature: /assets/img/posts/partial_release_news.jpg
 status: draft
 authors:
   - strill
 tags:
-  - edition
+  - digital edition
+  - TEI
 ---

 In collaboration with our magnificent partners at [Kings Digital Lab](https://thornton.kdl.kcl.ac.uk/about/), we are delighted to announce that we have transformed the first twenty-two pages of our text-encoded files of Alice Thornton’s *Book of Remembrances* into a sample version of our digital edition.